- Wildlife Conservation & Management

 Study and track the Big 5 in their natural habitat

-An ideal introduction to conservation in southern Africa, set in a magnificent game reserve, the game ranger guide course is an intensive two week course covering aspects of ecology such as animal identification, behaviour, tracking and botany alongside ranger skills such as fire arms handling, safety in the bush and an element of astronomy.
+An ideal introduction to conservation in southern Africa, set in a magnificent game reserve, the game ranger experience is an intensive two week programme covering aspects of ecology such as animal identification, behaviour, tracking and botany alongside ranger skills such as fire arms handling, safety in the bush and an element of astronomy.

 On completion of the course an optional theoretical and practical examination can be taken.
-Each course participant will be awarded with a certificate recognised by FGASA (Field Guide Association of South Africa).
+Each course participant will be awarded with a certificate of achievement.
+This is not a professional qualification.

 Ranger course video